I am a PhD candidate in Economics at The University of Texas at Austin.

 with Hassan Afrouzi and Saroj Bhattarai

-Journal of Monetary Economics, Forthcoming
+Journal of Monetary Economics, Volume 148, Supplement, November 2024

 Work in Progress